bingocaller/hex_clock_wallpaper/README.md

 ![Hex Clock gif](http://i.imgur.com/om0FHCk.gif)

-## Dependencies
+## Requirements
-A computer running Mac OS X.
+- A computer running Mac OS X.

-You'll need [GeekTool](http://projects.tynsoe.org/en/geektool/) to run the scripts.
+- [GeekTool](http://projects.tynsoe.org/en/geektool/) to run the scripts.
-You could probably achieve something similar on Windows using [Rainmeter](http://rainmeter.net/), but that's neither here nor there.
+You could probably achieve something similar on Windows using [Rainmeter](http://rainmeter.net/), but that's a tale for another project.

-*Optional:* I used [Input Mono](http://input.fontbureau.com/) as a font, but any monospaced font will work.
+- A monospaced font.
+I used [Input Mono](http://input.fontbureau.com), which is really nice, free for private/unpublished usage, plus it can be customised during the download process.

 ## A notice
 Apparently you can't change the desktop image on a Mac without referencing an actual image, so I had to generate 84,400 1x1 px images and put them in a folder for the system to use.
 Fortunately they only take up ~3MB when zipped, but it's still kind of a hassle.